lowRISC/opentitan/hw/ip/i2c/doc/theory_of_operation.md

 To read a larger byte stream, multiple 256-byte reads can be chained together using the RCONT flag.
 - RCONT (corresponds to FIFO inputs [`FDATA.RCONT`](../data/i2c.hjson#fdata), only used with READ):
     - If RCONT is set, the format byte represents part of a longer sequence of reads, allowing for reads to be chained indefinitely.
-    - The RCONT flag indicates the the final byte returned with the current read should be responded to with an ACK, allowing the target to continue sending data.
+    - The RCONT flag indicates the final byte returned with the current read should be responded to with an ACK, allowing the target to continue sending data.
     (Note that the first R-1 bytes read will still be acknowledged regardless of whether RCONT is asserted or not.)
 - START (corresponds to [`FDATA.START`](../data/i2c.hjson#fdata), Ignored when used with READ):
 Issue a START condition before transmitting the format byte on the bus.